 Why undertake a career in business development?

-- high pressure but also more fun than a traditional job (at least for me)
+- Higher pressure but also more fun than a traditional job.

-- being your boss (if it is in a large organization, of course, you will respond to someone.
-However, the only boss you have are the commercial objectives you agreed upon)
+- Be your own boss (if it is in a large organization, of course, you will respond to someone.
+However, the only boss you have are the commercial objectives you agreed upon).

 What are some downsides?

 - The bottom line is your mixed blessing.
-In fact, although you might be doing things right for specific periods you just don’t seem to be able to close a deal.
-From the outside that might look like you’re not doing your job properly.
-What I like to call the outcome bias.
-In those periods you have to be good to think about your track record
+Although you might be doing things right for specific periods, you just don’t seem to be able to close enough deals and partnerships or create a proper distribution strategy.
+From the outside, that might look like you’re not doing your job properly what I like to call outcome bias.
+In those periods, you have to be good at thinking about your track record.

-- some days it just seems you’ll never get to achieve the financial results agreed.
+- Some days it just seems you’ll never get to achieve the financial results agreed upon.
 It is normal to feel like that.
-The good side of it is that you’ll feel what any entrepreneur experiences
+The good side is that you’ll feel what any entrepreneur experiences.

 Overall the balance is positive.
 Now the most critical question.
 How do you make a business get traction?